katbytes/News-Scrapage/README.md

 # &#35; Mongo-Scraper&nbsp;&nbsp;<img src="https://img.icons8.com/color/48/000000/uk-news.png">

-Mongo Scraper is a Node.js App using MongoDB.
+Mongo Scraper is a Node.js app using MongoDB.
 This app uses Cheerio to scrape articles from https://www.nature.com/.
 Additionally, this app allows users to save the scraped articles, as well as adding their own comments.
 This app is deployed to Heroku and MongoDB.

 ## Getting Started:
 Try the app Here [https://katbytes-news-scraper.herokuapp.com/](https://katbytes-news-scraper.herokuapp.com/) (`Heroku`)